New Age Kurling Group, Papworth

 6 participants attended the first Kurling session at Papworth, now they get an average of 15 participants each week.

-Whilst many participants see the activity promoted in their local magazine, some find out about the session through friends and family and others are signposted by their GP.
+Whilst many participants see the activity promoted in their local magazine, some find out about the session through friends and family and others are signposted by their General practice (GP).

 The group has now become sustainable with a couple of participants volunteering to take over the organisation of the session.

 The kit used for the initial sessions was supplied free of charge by us.
 Hall rental was £30 per session for the initial sessions, this was also covered by us.